ladeak/Http3Tools/src/VSCodeExt/README.md

 ## Getting Started

-Send a simple HTTP/2 request GET request.
+Send a simple HTTP/2 and HTTP/3 request requests.
 When no HTTP version is specified HTTP/2 is used by default.

 ```http
 GET https://localhost:5001